 How much does a Claims Supervisor II make in Nova Scotia?
 Nova ScotiaClaims Supervisor II salaries vary greatly from town to town.
 See below for Claims Supervisor II salaries, bonus and benefits information for 1 city in the Nova Scotia area.

 Supervises most activities in the claims department.
-Oversees the investigation of insurance claims for personal, property, or casualty loss based on coverage, appraisal, and verifiable damage.
-Interacts with claimants and oversees the review of claim forms and other records to determine insurance coverage.
-Supervises negotiations to settle claims out-of-court up to a predetermined limit.
-Refers claims exceeding authorized limits to next level of supervision.
+Leads the examination of personal and property and casualty insurance claims based on policy provisions, appraisal, and verifiable damage.
+Interacts with claimants and oversees the review of records and documentation to ascertain insurance coverage.
+Supervises settlement negotiations within authorized limits and escalates claims exceeding authorization.
 May be responsible for reviewing and processing highly complex or high-value claims.
-May assists in training subordinate Property and Casualty Claims Examiners and Adjusters.
-A level II supervisor has authority for personnel actions and oversees most day to day operations of group.
+May assist in training Property and Casualty Claims Examiners and Adjusters.
 May require a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
 Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
+Typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.
-Typically requires 3 years experience in the related area as an individual contributor.